What makes a charity (CC4)

 Governing document: a legal document setting out a charity’s purposes and, usually, how it is to be administered.
 It may be a trust deed, constitution, articles of association, will, conveyance, Royal Charter, scheme of the Charity Commission, or other formal document.

 High Court: the principal civil court of unlimited civil jurisdiction in England and Wales.
-It comprises three divisions: Queen’s Bench, Chancery, and the Family Division
+It comprises three divisions: King’s Bench, Chancery, and the Family Division

 Objects: A charity’s ‘objects’ are a statement of its purposes.
 Usually these are found in the ‘objects clause’ of a charity’s governing document.
 However, not all charities have a governing document with an objects clause.